raspberrypilearning/scratch-olympics-hurdler/worksheet2.md

 	-->
 	![script](images/start1.png)

-1. Now you need to edit the main animation loop, so that it starts on the broadcast, rather than on the green flag being clicked.
+1. Now you need to edit the main animation loop so that it starts on the broadcast, rather than on the green flag being clicked.

     <!--
 	``` scratch